grandmaster-adder/Javelin_Quickstart_Ukrainian/README.md

-# Javelin QuickStart Guide - Ukranian / English
+# Javelin QuickStart Guide - Ukrainian / English
 A labor of love for our lady, St. Javelin of Kyiv.

 This project seeks to translate the US Army Javelin Missile System manual into Ukrainian, and to create a shortened version / infographic

-Version one is available
+Version one is available currently in Ukrainian and English